Xetnus/osm-finder/README.md

 ```
 You can confirm your database was set up correctly by running `\dt`.
 You should see four tables: `closed_shapes`, `linestrings`, `points`, and `spatial_ref_sys`.

+This is the window that you'll use the run the PostgreSQL queries that the front-end generates.

 5. Download this project repository.
         `git clone git@github.com:Xetnus/osm-finder.git`